-Your dog may have been diagnosed with “IVDD” if he has back or neck pain with or without difficulty walking.
+Your dog may have been diagnosed with ‘IVDD’ if they have back or neck pain with or without difficulty walking.
 Severely-affected dogs may be unable to walk at all.
 Treatment is surgical or non-surgical.

 Just like people, dogs have discs between the bony vertebrae of their spine.
 Disc herniation or IVDH (Intervertebral Disc Herniation) involves part of the disc moving away from its correct position.
 This can be a:

-- disc “extrusion” (similar to a “slipped disc” in humans, and sometimes also called Hanson Type 1 herniation).
+- disc ‘extrusion’ (sometimes also called Hanson Type 1 herniation).
 This is sometimes thought of as a ‘slipped disc’, but that is misleading, The disc itself doesn’t move.
 Instead, think of it as a ‘ruptured disc’.
 The centre of the disc explodes outwards through the disc’s outer fibres.
 Disc debris then presses against the spinal cord or nerve roots.
-Pain and other signs start quite suddenly
+Pain and other signs start quite suddenly.

-- disc “protrusion”, in which the centre of the disc shifts outward more gradually, stretching the disc’s outer fibres as it goes; or
+- disc ‘protrusion’, in which the centre of the disc shifts outward more gradually, causing the outer layer of the disc to bulge slightly.

-Extrusion, protrusion and bulge can all cause the disc to put pressure onto the spinal cord and nearby nerve roots.
+Extrusion and protrusion can cause the disc to put pressure onto the spinal cord and nearby nerve roots.
 This causes the neurological signs (e.g. weak or paralysed legs, changes in skin sensation) and contributes to the pain.
 In severe cases of extrusion, the centre of the disc may explode out and hit the spinal cord so suddenly that this section of the cord is left concussed (damaged after being knocked), contused (bruised), or oedematous (US=edematous, meaning swollen with fluid).

 Above: an MRI scan of a dog’s spine.
 The spinal cord is the long structure marked by an asterisk.
 The disc extrusion is marked by a white arrowhead.
 In this case the disc extrusion is squashing or compressing the spinal cord.
 Many thanks to Canada West Veterinary Specialists for the use of this image.

-Breeds of dog that are not chondrodystrophic tend to get disc protrusion or disc bulge (both of these are Hanson Type 2 herniation) rather than disc extrusion (Hanson Type 1 herniation).
+Breeds of dog that are not chondrodystrophic tend to get a disc protrusion (Hanson Type 2 herniation) rather than disc extrusion (Hanson Type 1 herniation).
 These dogs, e.g. Labradors and German Shepherd dogs, tend to get the problem later in life once discs have degenerated over some years.

 Signs of IVDD

 IVDD is a painful condition.
-Dogs who have a mild (grade 1) version of the condition are able to walk normally, but may show one or more signs of pain as listed below.
+Dogs with a mild (grade 1) version of the condition are able to walk normally, but may show one or more signs of pain as listed below.

 SIGNS OF PAIN REPORTED IN IVDD-AFFECTED DACHSHUNDS